-5.2.
+5.3.
 Setting up the new Scout project

-Figure 73.
+Figure 56.
 Start with creating a new Scout project.

-The initial code for the $\dot{O}My$ Contacts $\dot{O}$ application is generated using the New Scout Project wizard as described in Section Creating a new Scout Project.
-For the Project Name field use the name org.eclipsescout.contacts as shown on the left side of Figure 000 and click on the [!Next!] button.
+The initial code for the "My Contacts" application is generated using the New Scout Project wizard as described in Section Creating a new Scout Project.
+For the Project Name field use the name org.eclipsescout.contacts as shown on the left side of Figure 000 and click on the [Next] button.
 In the second wizard step select the application template Outline Tree and Table Form as shown on the right side of Figure 000.

-Figure 74.
-The setting of the Technology section in the Scout Object Properties of the ÒMy ContactsÓ application.
+Figure 57.
+The setting of the Technology section in the Scout Object Properties of the "My Contacts" application.

 After the Scout SDK has created the initial application code select the top-level org.eclipsescout.contacts node in the Scout Explorer.
 In the technology section of the corresponding Scout Object Properties select the Derby database driver, the Docx4j support and the Rayo look and feel as shown on the right side of Figure 000.
 In case you have not yet used the Scout Docx4j support or the Rayo look and feel components, the Scout SDK will need to download these packages from the Eclipse Marketplace.
-[62: See Section The Scout Object Properties for additional information regarding the download of marketplace packages] first.
+[50: See Section The Scout Object Properties for additional information regarding the download of marketplace packages] first.

-Listing 10.
-The ExportToExcelMenu class added by the Docx4j support to the application is tools menu.
+Listing 9.
+The ExportToExcelMenu class added by the Docx4j support to the application's tools menu.